JvanKatwijk/dab-cmdline/README.md

 	- example 6 is an experimental version where control is through an IP port.

-dab-scanner is a simple program that just scans all channels of the given band (BAND III by default) and collects and emits data about the ensembles and services encountered.
+	- dab-scanner is a simple program that just scans all channels of the given band (BAND III by default) and collects and emits data about the ensembles and services encountered.
 Output can be sent to a file - ASCII - that can be interpreted by Libre Office Calc or similar programs.

+	- example 7 (Work in progress).
+The basic idea is to run a small server on e.g. an RPI3 and control the thing from a tablet or phone.
+	  That might happen in the future, right now there is a java client

 ---------------------------------------------------------------------------